-6 questions we have about bombings in NY, NJ
+7 questions we have about bombings in New York and New Jersey

 Investigators will be looking into his travels to both countries -- especially to areas recognized as Taliban and al Qaeda strongholds -- to see if he was radicalized abroad.

-As for ISIS -- which claimed the Minnesota mall stabbings over the weekend -- the group is less prominent in these countries than terrorist groups like Pakistan's Tehreek-i Taliban (TTP), the Afghan Taliban and al Qaeda.
+As for ISIS -- which claimed the Minnesota mall stabbings over the weekend -- the group is less prominent in these countries than terrorist groups such as Pakistan's Tehreek-i Taliban, the Afghan Taliban and al Qaeda.

-The group first appeared in Afghanistan in 2015 -- after Rahami's last visit -- but has been calling for lone wolf attacks in the West.
+ISIS first appeared in Afghanistan in 2015 -- after Rahami's last visit -- but has been calling for lone wolf attacks in the West.

 Former New York state homeland security adviser Michael Balboni told CNN it appeared Rahami "didn't have a plan B or a plan C."

-"This has the flavor of someone who was self-radicalized, and perhaps who was inspired but not instructed," he said.
+"This has the flavor of someone who was self-radicalized and perhaps who was inspired but not instructed," he said.

-CNN's Justice Correspondent Evan Perez said authorities would now be looking at who Rahami was meeting and associating with when he was abroad and whether they could have taught him to make a bomb.
+Evan Perez, CNN's justice correspondent, said authorities would be looking at whom Rahami was meeting and associating with when he was abroad and whether they could have taught him to make a bomb.

 So far, Rahami has not been cooperating with police, a law enforcement official said.